 - Foot Switch Assign: Determines the assignment of the Assignable Foot Switch.
 This is a global setting and you can set it to do some useful things like engage a Section effect, adjust the volume of a Section, engage the Reverb/Delay or advance incrementally from one LIVE SET to another which is the default.

-: Turns Local Control On or Off.
-USB Audio Volume
+Local Control: Turns Local Control On or Off.

-: Adjusts the incoming USB audio level from computer/DAW or iOS device.
-Auto Power Off
+USB Audio Volume: Adjusts the incoming USB audio level from computer/DAW or iOS device.

 General has the most selections of any of the MENU items.
 Let’s take a look at the rest.

-: Determines which features you want locked out when engaging Panel Lock.
+Panel Lock Settings: Determines which features you want locked out when engaging Panel Lock.
 For example, you can choose to lock out the Section Switches but allow control over the Delay/Reverb Section.
-Display Lights

-: This allows you to set how the front panel Display Lights illuminate.
+Display Lights: This allows you to set how the front panel Display Lights illuminate.
 You can choose to turn all the Section Lights ON (default is OFF), or turn the Section Effects OFF (default is ON).
-Advanced Settings

 Example: Say you want to keep the same Reverb Setting for every LIVE SET but you don’t want to save that setting in a LIVE SET.
 With Section Hold enabled, switch the Reverb Section ON and HOLD THE SWITCH on until the red Reverb Section LED blinks.
 You can now switch between different LIVE SETS and the Reverb setting will remain the same, overriding what was saved with the LIVE SET.
 An entire Section can be set to “Hold” as well and will override whatever is set to Live set, so if you wanted to keep a Sub Voice like a string pad the same regardless of the LIVE SET selected switch the Sub Section ON and HOLD THE SWITCH until the red Sub Section lamp blinks.
 The screen will say “Sub Section Hold On” to confirm.